Shedou/Installer-SH/README.md

 ## Features of Installer-SH:

 * Honest, intuitive, and open: Installer-SH is developed by people, for people.
 It was designed to carry and present information about the application to the user before installation.
-Even a novice can build new packages using the original examples and following the existing structure.
+Even a novice can build new packages using original examples and an intuitive structure.

 * Ease of use: Installing programs using Installer-SH does not require root privileges by default.
 Root privileges may be required when installing software in system mode for all users.